p2k3m/InfiniteRails/docs/portals-of-dimension-plan.md

 **Spec intent**: Sync scores and user metadata with AWS Lambda/DynamoDB, support Google SSO, and fall back to offline storage when APIs are unreachable.

-**Current state**: Backend code exists, but the frontend never calls it.
-Google SSO buttons render but the flow is unfinished.
+**Current state**: Sandbox mode posts runs to the configured API, hydrates the leaderboard, and completes Google SSO with GIS/gapi fallbacks.
+Advanced mode should reuse these integrations and expand persistence metadata.

 **Action plan**: